 - Blend all ingredients until smooth.

-Sausage roll mix
+Vegan sausage roll mix

 - Mix flax and water in a small bowl and allow to thicken.